HIllya51/LunaTranslator/docs/en/guochandamoxing.md

   <img src="https://image.lunatranslator.org/zh/damoxing/extraapi3.png">
 </details>

->**model** can be selected from the drop-down list, and if it's not in the list, you can manually enter/modify it according to the official documentation of the interface.<br>
->Some interfaces can dynamically obtain the model list based on **API Interface Address** and **API Key**.
-After filling in these two items, click the refresh button next to **model** to get the list of available models.
+>**model** can be selected from a dropdown list, and some interfaces can dynamically fetch the model list based on the **API Interface Address** and **API Key**.
+After filling in these two fields, click the refresh button next to **model** to obtain the available model list.
+If the platform does not support the model retrieval interface and the default list does not include the required model, please refer to the official API documentation to manually enter the model.

 ### ChatGPT-Compatible Interfaces